 - 3.6-1 Incorporate rideshare programs to encourage alternative transportation programs and/or public transit available in the area.
-Bike racks will be provided to visitors and residents of the project to encourage bicycling. - 3.6-2 Actively solicit an operator for a bicycle transit center which could include a number of services such as bicycle sales, rental and loans, repairs, personal lockers and rest stop, recharging station, accessory sales and information about bicycling and transit opportunities. - 3.6-3 Incorporate a shuttle stop on-site as shown on Figure 3.1a Mobilty Plan. - 3.6-4 Other TDM measures which One Paseo shall incorporate include the following: - A TDM association / coordinator for the tenants of One Paseo. - Priority parking spaces for carpoolers. - Informational newsletters to residents and tenants discussing Ride Link and other tools for carpooling, bicycling, and alternative modes of transportation.
+Bike racks will be provided to visitors and residents of the project to encourage bicycling. - 3.6-2 Incorporate a shuttle stop on-site as shown on Figure 3.1a Mobilty Plan. - 3.6-3 Other TDM measures which One Paseo shall incorporate include the following: - A TDM association / coordinator for the tenants of One Paseo. - Priority parking spaces for carpoolers. - Informational newsletters to residents and tenants discussing Ride Link and other tools for carpooling, bicycling, and alternative modes of transportation.